idaholab/moose/framework/doc/content/source/systems/LinearSystem.md

 \mathbf{A}(\vec{u}^{n-1})\vec{u}^n = \vec{b},

 where $\mathbf{A}(\vec{u^{n-1}})$ is referred to as system matrix (often just matrix) and $\vec{b}$ is the right hand side vector.
-In this specific example the the system matrix is:
+In this specific example the system matrix is:

 !equation
 \mathbf{A}(\vec{u}^{n-1})=